HarryS2496/Kings-Fist-Webnovel/chapters/chapter2.md

 This book wasn’t here during his last visit.

-“*Knuckle Duster \- A Guide to Boxing.*” he whispered the title.
+“*Knuckle Duster \- A Raw Guide to Boxing.*” he whispered the title.

 *Hand-to-hand combat here isn’t taught beyond basic self defense, so it’s unusual for a guide to an obscure martial art to be in these archives.*